Web Development vs Web Design – What's the Difference and Which Do You Need?

 • Design tokens in JSON format

-Additionally, tools like Locofy and Anima automatically generate code from Figma designs.
-The output isn’t production-ready yet, but it can reduce development time by 30-50%.
+Tools like Locofy and Anima generate code from Figma designs automatically.
+The output is not production-ready yet, but it can shave 30–50% off development time.

-AI isn’t replacing designers or developers, but it’s significantly accelerating both roles:
+AI is not replacing designers or developers, but it is accelerating both roles:

 Figma AILayout suggestions, component generation